Frameworks

 is_min_inf_rigid()

-Check whether a framework is minimally infinitesimally rigid.
+Return whether the framework is minimally infinitesimally rigid.

 is_nontrivial_flex(inf_flex, **kwargs)